SharePoint/sp-dev-docs/docs/general-development/what-s-new-in-sharepoint-search-for-developers.md

 ## Connector framework enhancements
 <a name="SP15Searchnew_support"> </a>

-SharePoint 2013 Search enables you to retrieve claims information for content stored in custom external data sources that are crawled by using the connector framework.
+SharePoint Search enables you to retrieve claims information for content stored in custom external data sources that are crawled by using the connector framework.

 The connector framework also provides improved exception capturing and logging to help you troubleshoot errors encountered when crawling content sources using custom connectors that are built on top of the connector framework.
-For information about the connector framework, see  [Search connector framework in SharePoint 2013](search-connector-framework-in-sharepoint.md).
+For information about the connector framework, see  [Search connector framework in SharePoint](search-connector-framework-in-sharepoint.md).